For Fun… and Profit

 Two years later, the Slingbox was released.
 The real-time capture-and-stream consumer electronic device was a big success.
 The term place shifting was coined to describe the technology.
 Two years following the product’s introduction, the company behind it, Sling Media, was purchased by EchoStar (owner of Dish Network and DirecTV’s primary competitor) for $380M!

-This episode was a wake up call to realize the commercial potential of awesome solutions to specific problems shared with others.
+This experience was a wake up call to recognize the commercial potential of great solutions to specific problems shared by others.

-The place-shifting concept never quite faded from Zownir’s mind, but the media ship had sailed.
+The place-shifting concept never quite faded from mind, but the media ship had sailed.

 Experience the Problem for Yourself

-With a degree in Mechanical & Aerospace Engineering, Zownir eventually wound up as an engineer at a manufacturing company with a global presence.
-All sorts of problems within the industry came into view and it appeared that high-tech entrepreneurs weren’t as concerned as they could be about manufacturing.
-Either that, or most had put their bets on 3D Printing and had gotten shaken out by competition and consolidation.
+With a degree in Mechanical & Aerospace Engineering, Zownir went to work at a manufacturing company with a global presence.
+All sorts of problems within industry came into view and it appeared that high-tech entrepreneurs weren’t attempting to shake things up here.
+Or they all got overexcited about 3D printing.

 One problem, for example, is the shift labor-quality gap.
 It is difficult enough to find good production labor on first shift.
 For second and third shift, it is much more so.
 How do you get high-quality operators around the clock?
 By place-shifting your workforce!
-If you can decouple labor from fixed capital with respect to location, a whole gamut of manufacturing problems faced by many companies simply melt away.
-This might not be as sexy as the gratification of TV-anywhere, but the impact is far and away greater.
+If you can decouple labor from fixed capital with respect to location, an array of common manufacturing problems simply disappear.
+This might not be as sexy as TV-anywhere circa 2003, but the impact is greater.

 Don’t Reinvent the Wheel, Assemble a Band

 There are a lot of great technologies out there right now and in development.
-We are not interested in duplicating the effort of other bright people.
+We are not interested in duplicating the efforts of other bright people.
 That’s inefficient and unproductive.
-For instance, we are not going to create a better collaborative industrial robot than an established player like Universal Robots.
+For instance, we are not going to build a better collaborative robot system than Universal Robots.
+(Heck, Fanuc can’t either.)
 We see our effort best spent on the joining and gluing of existing and upcoming technologies that will make the solution possible, practical, affordable, and available quickly.